suttipong-srikok/facebook-clone/README.md

 ## Acknowledgments

-- Inspired by Facebook's user interface and interaction patterns
+- Inspired by modern social media user interface and interaction patterns
 - Built with modern React best practices
 - Uses Vite for an enhanced development experience